 Want to watch the Harry Potter movies in order?
-In this piece, we'll explain how to do it.
-Before superheroes took over the box office, Harry Potter was the biggest deal in movies.
-Equalling the success of JK Rowling's novels, the tale of a boy wizard avenging his parents by battling their killer, Lord Voldermort, has captured the imaginations of entire generations.
+In this piece, we'll explain exactly how you do that.
+Before comic book superheroes and Star Wars overran the box office, Harry Potter was the biggest movie series around.
+Replicating the astonishingly successful novels by JK Rowling, the story of a boy wizard avenging his parents' death by coming face-to-face with their killer, Lord Voldemort, has dominated the reading lists of entire generations.

 The Harry Potter movies didn’t end with 2011’s Harry Potter and the Deathly Hallows: Part 2, though.
 Rowling has also returned to her Wizarding World’s past, scripting the '20s-set Fantastic Beasts prequel movies which introduce an early version of Albus Dumbledore, and his former friend/arch-enemy Gellert Grindelwald.
 Production on a third Fantastic Beasts movie is meant to begin this year.

-That means there are 10 movies to get stuck into, spanning seven decades of magical history.
+That means there are 10 movies in the Harry Potter world to get stuck into, spanning seven decades of magical history.
 But how do they all fit together?
 And what’s the best order to watch the Harry Potter movies?
-You’ll find out in this guide to all the fantastic Harry Potter movies and how to watch them.
+You’ll find out in this guide to all the fantastic Harry Potter movies and how to watch them (if you're in the US, they're free to stream on the service Peacock until the end of October 2020).
 It works like a charm…

 - Watch these movies in the way they deserve with the best 4K TVs